adrienlaurent/my-engineer/README.md

 ```
 # must run at the root of your application
+source .venv/bin/activate
 my-engineer
 ```

 ## How to use

-- my-engineer will open a blank vscode file, enter your instructions ("write a complete next.js application" or "add comments to all files in my codebase"). **Processing will start when you close the file** (⌘-W).
+- my-engineer will open a blank vscode file, enter your instructions ("write a complete next.js application" or "add comments to all files in my codebase"). **Processing will start when you close the file**.

 # Things to know: